pulp/pulp/docs/dev-guide/contributing/building.rst

 .. note::

-   Pulp uses the release field in pre-release builds as a build number.
+   For pre-release builds, Pulp uses the build number as the release field.
 The first pre-release build will always be 0.1, and every build thereafter prior to the release will be the last release plus 0.1, even when switching from alpha to beta.
 For example, if we have build 7 2.5.0 alphas and it is time for the first beta, we would be going from 2.5.0-0.7.alpha to 2.5.0-0.8.beta.
 We loosely follow the
    `Fedora Package Versioning Scheme <http://fedoraproject.org/wiki/Packaging:NamingGuidelines#Package_Versioning>`_.

+Another thing to know about Koji is that once a particular NEVRA (Name, Epoch, Version, Release, Architecture) is built in Koji, it cannot be built again.
+However, it can be included in multiple Koji tags.
+For example, if ``python-celery-3.1.11-1.el7.x86_64`` is built into the ``pulp-2.4-rhel7`` tag and you wish to add that exact package in the ``pulp-2.5-rhel7`` tag, you must indicate the build to use in the version field of the release stream's definition file, ``2.5-dev.yaml`` in this case.

-Because there is no way to automatically determine when a particular component needs a new version or what that version should be, the build-infrastructure assumes that whatever version is specified in the yaml file is the final version that is required.
+Because there is no way to automatically determine when a particular component needs to be rebuilt or what that version should be, the build-infrastructure assumes that whatever version is specified in the yaml file is the final version that is required.
 If a release build of that version had already been built in koji then those RPMs will be used.
 If the version specified in the yaml file does not match the version in the spec file, the spec file will be updated and the change will be